ICIJ/datashare-playground/README.md

 ## Setup

 To run those scripts only needs to have access to the ElasticSearch URL which must be stored in an environement variable called `ELASTICSEARCH_URL`.
+Same logic applies to `REDIS_URL`.
 To avoid setting up this variable everytime you use those script, you can store in a `.env` at the root of this directory:

 ```
 ELASTICSEARCH_URL=http://localhost:9200
+REDIS_URL=redis://redis
 ```

 ## Scripts